AllanBlanchard/tutoriel_wp/english/basic-instructions-and-control-structures/assignment-sequence-and-conditional.md

 # Assignment

-Assignment is the most basic operation one can have in language (leaving aside the "do nothing" operation that isn't particular interesting).
+Assignment is the most basic operation one can have in language (leaving aside the "do nothing" operation that is not particularly interesting).
 The weakest precondition calculus associates the following computation to an assignment operation;